slavahatnuke/strict-stream/README.md

 `strict-stream` is a `TypeScript` library that provides tools to manage strictly typed streams.

-This means that the data flowing through the streams is validated to ensure it conforms to a specific data type or structure, which helps catch errors early on, reduce bugs, and make code more reliable and easier to maintain.
+### Why?

-It helps to catch errors early on, reduce bugs, and make code more reliable and easier to maintain by ensuring that the data flowing through a stream conforms to a specific data type or structure.
+It ensures that the data flowing through a stream conforms to a specific data type or structure, which helps catch errors early on, reduce bugs, and make code more reliable and easier to maintain.